 - feeling your heart racing.

-It’s normal to have some of these symptoms from time to time.
-But if you’re feeling a lot of these symptoms and it’s making it hard for you to get on with your daily life, it might be time to find ways of dealing with anxiety.
+It’s common to have some of these symptoms from time to time.
+But if you’re feeling a lot of these symptoms and it’s making it hard for you to get on with your daily life, it might be time to find ways to deal with anxiety.

 Dealing with anxiety: everyday tips

-There are a couple of things you can do if you have a situation or problem that’s causing you anxiety:
+There are a few things you can do if you have a situation or problem that’s causing you anxiety:

-- Give yourself time to calm down before you respond to the situation.
-For example, if your child comes out of school and tells you someone is being mean to her, you might feel worried.
-Instead of seeing the teacher straight away, it might be best to go home and talk with your child.
+- Give yourself time to calm down before responding to a situation.
+For example, if your child comes out of school and tells you someone is being mean to her, talk with your child when you get home.
 If you’re still worried the next day, make an appointment to see the teacher.

 You can also take some simple steps to cope with anxiety more generally: